Flushing Meadows–Corona Park: Sports stadiums

 Near the northern end of the park, adjacent to Willets Point is the "Sport Center" zone, where the US Open tennis tournament is held.
 In 2006, the tennis center was named USTA Billie Jean King National Tennis Center after professional tennis player Billie Jean King.
 Its center court is Arthur Ashe Stadium, and its secondary stadium court is Louis Armstrong Stadium.
 Citi Field, the home of the New York Mets since 2009, sits at the far north end of the park.
 Shea Stadium, the Mets' previous home and prior host to the New York Jets football team, once stood adjacent to the area now hosting Citi Field.
+Citi Field's parking lots, still technically classified as part of Flushing Meadows–Corona Park, are sometimes used for events.

 Left to right: Citi Field, Arthur Ashe Stadium, and Louis Armstrong Stadium.

 In addition to the existing stadiums, several other sports venues have been proposed for the park.
 In the 1950s, Flushing Meadows was one of several proposed sites for the relocation of the Brooklyn Dodgers, until the franchise moved to Los Angeles in 1958.
 A racing circuit to host a Formula One grand prix event was proposed for New York City, with one of the potential circuits to be built around Meadow Lake, first for the 1975 season, and later for the 1983 season.
 The plans were opposed by the local community and environmental groups, and the race was postponed and ultimately canceled by 1985.
 One of the alternate sites, the Meadowlands Sports Complex in New Jersey, would host the Meadowlands Grand Prix Champ Car event in 1984.
 Also in the 1980s, the New Jersey Generals of the United States Football League (USFL) proposed to relocate to the park, with a new stadium to be built in Willets Point adjacent to Shea Stadium.
 The plans dissolved when the USFL folded in 1985.
 Shortly afterwards, the New York Jets rejected a plan to take over the proposed stadium.
 In the 2010s, a Major League Soccer stadium was proposed in the park after MLS founded New York City FC, the New York area's second soccer team.
 After examining several sites in the New York area, New York City FC finally decided on building its proposed stadium in Flushing Meadows–Corona Park by 2016, deeming the park as the only viable location for a stadium.
 The stadium, which would have been located on the site of the Pool of Industry/Fountain of the Planets, was heavily opposed by the community, which forced the team to change its plans and play at Yankee Stadium.
 In November 2022, New York City and NYCFC agreed to build a 25,000-seat stadium, Etihad Park, in Willets Point adjacent to Citi Field; it is expected to be completed in 2027.